Gooroodas Banerjee: Education

-He received his early education at the Oriental Seminary, and the Hare School at the Presidency College in Kolkata. the General Assembly's Institution (now Scottish Church College), the University of Calcutta.
+He received his early education at the Oriental Seminary, and the Hare School at the Presidency College Calcutta, the General Assembly's Institution (now Scottish Church College), the University of Calcutta.
 He obtained an M.A. with a focus on Mathematics in 1865, winning a University medal for attaining first place in his examinations, and passed the B.L. examination in 1866. in 1877, he obtained a Doctorate in Law.

 Career

 Banerjee briefly taught as an Assistant Lecturer in Mathematics, before joining the General Assembly's Institution, now known as the Scottish Church College, as a Professor of Mathematics.

 Banerjee began his legal practice in Berhampore, simultaneously teaching law and mathematics on a part-time basis at Berhmapore College.
 In 1872, he moved his legal practice to Kolkata, representing clients such as the erstwhile Nawab of Murshidabad at the Calcutta High Court.
 In 1878, he was appointed to the Tagore Professorship of Law, and delivered the Tagore Law Lectures in the same year, on 'The Hindu Laws of Marriage and Stridhan'.
 The Tagore Law Lectures were later published as a legal text on Hindu marriage laws.

 In 1888, Banerjee was appointed as a judge of the Calcutta High Court, retiring in 1904 from the Bench.
 In addition to serving as a judge, he was the first Indian to be appointed as the vice-chancellor of the University of Calcutta, serving in that capacity from 1 January 1890 to 31 December 1892.
 He was knighted by the British government on 22 July 1904.
 He was also the President of the Board of Mathematics and Sanskrit during this time.

 He also became one of the teachers of Bengal National College of which the great freedom fighter, Aurobindo Ghosh, was the principal.
 He made notable contributions to the spread of education by making sure that Narkeldanga High School got raised to secondary standard.